ayeenp/rljclub.github.io/content/posts/three-dogmas-of-reinforcement-learning/index.md

 ![Dogma Three: The Reward Hypothesis](dogma3pic.png#center)

-The author suggests that the reward hypothesis is not actually a dogma!
-However, as we continue our quest for the design of intelligent agents, it is important to recognize the nuance in the hypothesis.
+The authors argue that the reward hypothesis is not truly a dogma.
+Nevertheless, it is crucial to understand its nuances as we continue to design intelligent agents.

 The reward hypothesis basically says,